WenqiJiang/graph-vector-search-on-FPGA/unit_tests/bloom_and_hash/Performance_summary_Bloom_and_Hash.md

     |run_continuous_insert_check_U0  |run_continuous_insert_check  |        9|  48|  4294|  7878|    0|
 ```

+### V1.3 (failed) tried to unroll bloom bit array to further improve performance

+The unrolling operation takes super long...
+And not sure the performance is improved.

 ### (Use this!)
 V2: +support for upper/lower layer split based on V1.2

 Based on